LLNL/GOTCHA/README.md

   * Gotcha is not yet performant on applications with many shared libraries.
   * Gotcha does not yet support dlopen, either wrapping symbols looked up by dlsym or modifying dlopen'd libraries.
   * Full user docs.
 Right now you have this README, my email (poliakoff1@llnl.gov) and Doxygen as options for understanding the software.
 This is meant to be productized software, in the future we hope to give you better documentation resources.
   * Automated wrapper generation.
-We have a pre-pre-alpha Clang compiler plugin for generating libraries which use Gotcha to wrap all the functions in a header file.
+We have a pre-alpha Clang compiler plugin for generating libraries which use Gotcha to wrap all the functions in a header file.
 We hope in the future to automate some of the scut work in Gotcha use

 Quick Start